 April 23, 2013

 Academic Department: School of Natural Resources and Environment

 Knapp, L.; Li, Y.; Ma, Y.; Rife, M. (2013).
 An Analysis of Offshore Wind Development: A Non-market, Stated Preference Approach to Measure Community Perceptions and Opinions and Estimate Willingness to Pay in Two Lake Michigan Regions.
-Master of Science, University of Michigan.
+Master's Thesis, University of Michigan.